Khelte Khelte Shikhi: A Proposed HCI Framework for Gamified Interactive Learning with Minecraft in Bangladeshi Education Systems: HCI Design and Illustrative Scenario

 Figure~\ref{fig:scenario} illustrates the lesson flow for a Tier-3 deployment in a government primary school in Mymensingh district.
 The school has 180 pupils in Grades 3–5, ten low-cost Android tablets, intermittent electricity, and no internet connectivity.
 A solar panel charges the tablets and the teacher’s tablet acts as a local server for turn-based multiplayer.

-\textbf{Assessment and Rationale:} Evidence of understanding is captured in students’ saved Minecraft worlds and rubric-based evaluations: ability to model phase transitions, relate them to local contexts, and explain reasoning.
+Evidence of understanding is captured in students’ saved Minecraft worlds and rubric-based evaluations: ability to model phase transitions, relate them to local contexts, and explain reasoning.
 Hands-on interaction makes abstract molecular concepts visible, eliminates the need for costly lab equipment, and builds spatial reasoning and scientific inquiry skills.